PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 ![](img/AuthFB/12.png)

-*6.* Now, obtain an access token for this new test user and send a Facebook connect request to the GameSparks platform via the Test Harness.
+*6.* Now, obtain an access token for this new test user and send a *FacebookConnectRequest* to the GameSparks platform via the Test Harness.

 *7.* Next, in the Test Harness click on *User* -> *ListInviteFriendsRequest* and you should see that the list of friends contains the other Facebook test user.